 Additional international information and frequently asked questions can can be found at: http://international-admissions.uark.edu/faqs.php.

 Area of Interest

-The Plant Science PhD program requires a letter of intent indicating your specific areas of interest and career goals.
-This letter should be one page or less, and can be sent directly to firstname.lastname@example.org or email@example.com.
+A letter of intent is required as part of your application.
+The letter should be one to two pages in length and indicate your specific areas of interest, background and career goals.
+It can be sent directly to email@example.com or firstname.lastname@example.org.
 Clarity in your application is important because we evaluate each application and match the available financial resources, such as assistantships or grant funds, to the interests of the applicant.